JoannaAdermark1/life-hack/README.md

 .
 Push code: git push -u origin main

 ## Fix Bugs

-issues
+. issues
-Had media quaries bug the website was resposive to different screens solutions i had to add medai quaries of different screen sizes for small medium and large screen.
+Had media quaries bug the website was resposive to different screens . solutions i had to add medai quaries of different screen sizes for small medium and large screen.

- issues
+ . issues:
- The icons in that footer didn't show at and i solved it by adding the kit.fontawesome for icons.
+ The icons in that footer didn't show at the bottom
+ . solution: and i solved it by adding the kit.fontawesome for icons.

  ![Screenshot 2023-10-25 at 21 30 55](https://github.com/JoannaAdermark1/life-hack/assets/137285482/505770ff-6e71-4cfe-90af-eb38b84fec68)